 Bookmark this guide to professional and neighborhood holiday lights in the DC area, and check back for new additions.

-Professional and Neighborhood Holiday Lights in Northern Virginia
+Professional Holiday Lights in and near Northern Virginia

 A perennial favorite, the Bull Run Festival of Lights dazzles with a 2.5 mile drive-through display of holiday and fairytale vignettes.
 New displays join old favorites every year.
 This is a fun way to see lights as a family staying warm and cozy as you slowly drive through the animated displays.
 Weekdays and early season are the least crowded times to visit.
 In December, the drive ends at a Holiday Village with rides, merchandise and activities.
 Weekday/weekend admission is $20/$25 per car.
 5:30 – 9:30 weekdays, 5:30 – 10:00 weekends.